Get

 What’s Next?

-Although more research needs to be done before Synovetin OA and other similar treatments can be widely available, researchers are hopeful that they will contribute to a major improvement in the quality of life for our older dogs.
-These treatments may end up being used along with or even instead of the current options.
+Synovetin OA is currently available at over 100 treatment centers in the United States, and researchers are hopeful that it will contribute to a major improvement in the quality of life for our older dogs.
+The treatment may end up being used along with or even instead of the current options.
 And if you’re dealing with osteoarthritis in your dog, speak to your veterinarian about current and future treatment options that may be able to help.

 Featured image: Bennett, a Synovetin OA patient